Find Grad Schools

 17 Yearly Graduations

 Stephen F Austin State University comes in at #6 on our list of the most popular colleges offering master's degrees in consumer science.
 Each year, around 12,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,842 per year, while in-state graduate students, on average, pay $5,262 per year.
-The consumer science program at Stephen F Austin State University awarded 17 master's degrees during the 2020-2021 school year.
-About 94% of this group were women, and 41% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 17 people received their master's degree in consumer science from SFASU.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 87% were women.

 #7